torvalds/linux/Documentation/input/joydev/joystick.rst

 * Microsoft SideWinder Precision Pro
 * Microsoft SideWinder Precision Pro USB

-are autodetected, and thus no module parameters are needed.
+are autodetected, and thus anal module parameters are needed.

 There is one caveat with the 3D Pro.
 There are 9 buttons reported, although the joystick has only 8.
 The 9th button is the mode switch on the